brianom95/brianom95.github.io/_posts/2025-05-29-antarctica.md

 The crew who made it happen were amazing.
 Marathon Tours put on a great race, and everyone working on that ship was fantastic.
 The expedition staff stole the show though, making days of delays and rough seas just as enjoyable as Antarctica itself.
 The expertise of each person, their ability to teach, and the way those lectures fed into what we did on the continent felt so well orchestrated.
 You really become an Antarctica expert, rather than just seeing it.

 I think everyone should visit Antarctica.
-The marathon was perfecet for me, but a normal expedition cruise is suitable for anyone.
+The marathon was perfect for me, but a normal expedition cruise is suitable for anyone.
 You get all the same luxuries, lectures and experiences, with excursions, kayaking and polar plunges.
 Some cruises give up to 8 days on the continent, and I've heard of people get deals below $5,000 for last minute spots.
 If Antarctica is on your bucket list, give yourself as much time there as you can, and please just go.

 Becoming one of the few people in history to have run a marathon on every continent was the proud achievement I hoped it would be.
-A fitting send off to my 20's and one which came with lasting memories.
+A fitting send-off to my 20's and one which came with lasting memories.
 I still had one more big challenge before I could find out what adventures that new decade would bring.
-Heading for more cold in remote Alaska for a something even bigger: Denali.
+Heading for more cold in remote Alaska for something even bigger: Denali.

 <p align="center" width="100%">
     <img width="400" src="/images/7cc9.jpeg">